 Learn how to use KAM snaps into your clutches, nappy covers and clothing with this step by step KAM snaps tutorial.
 Snap is exactly the right terminology for this handy little popper that just keeps on popping.

 The tools needed come in a kit with the snaps or separately.
-Kits are generally available on Amazon and eBay and are surprisingly cheap.
-There is a huge variety of plastic snap sizes and colors so you can match your fabric color and thickness.
+There is a huge variety of plastic snap sizes and colors, so you can match your fabric color and thickness.

 - KAM Snap pliers